 - RT.A.1 NAWG supports continued funding for research of Fusarium head blight.
 (Renewed March 2017) - RT.A.2 NAWG supports continued funding of the wheat genome mapping and international triticale mapping initiatives.
-(Renewed March 2017) - RT.A.3 NAWG supports continued funding for research of direct and no-till seeding.
+(RenewedMarch 2017) - RT.A.3 NAWG supports continued funding for research of direct and no-till seeding.
 (Renewed March 2017) - RT.A.4 NAWG supports continued funding for research on root diseases in cereal grain crops.
 (Renewed March 2017) - RT.A.5 NAWG supports continued funding for the wheat pasture research project at Oklahoma State University.
-(Renewed March 2017) - RT.A.6 NAWG supports maintaining the funding

-- for the Hatch Act and McIntire Stennis Cooperative Forestry Animal Health and Disease and Smith-Lever Act of the federal budget.
+(Renewed March 2017) - RT.A.6 NAWG supports maintaining the funding for the Hatch Act and McIntire Stennis Cooperative Forestry Animal Health and Disease and Smith-Lever Act of the federal budget.
 (Revised March 2017) - RT.A.7 NAWG supports research and education to study the components in wheat that will have benefits for human nutrition.
 (Renewed February 2018) - RT.A.8 NAWG recognizes Ug99 as a major threat to national and global wheat production and strongly supports additional funding for rust research and resistant variety development.
 (Renewed March 2017) - RT.A.9 NAWG supports the protection of intellectual property, including education about the importance of complying with PVP or seed contract and stewardship provisions and enforcement of those provisions when necessary.
-(Renewed February 2018) - RT.A.10 NAWG urges all public universities with wheat breeding programs to adopt the concept behind the Wheat Workers' Material Transfer Agreement (MTA) being used by all wheat regions for exchange of germplasm between public breeding programs.
-(Revised March 2017) - RT.A.11 NAWG supports the National Wheat Improvement Committee research initiatives and encourages a stable funding mechanism for long-term research including full funding for regional wheat research labs such as the small grains genotyping and wheat quality laboratories.
+(Renewed February 2018) RT.A.10 NAWG urges all public universities with wheat breeding programs to adopt the concept behind the Wheat Workers' Material Transfer Agreement (MTA) being used by all wheat regions for exchange of germplasm between public breeding programs.
+(Revised March 2017)

+- RT.A.11 NAWG supports the National Wheat Improvement Committee research initiatives and encourages a stable funding mechanism for long-term research including full funding for regional wheat research labs such as the small grains genotyping and wheat quality laboratories.
 (Renewed March 2017) - RT.A.12 NAWG supports the Sun Grant Initiative and its collaborations with other research institutions and ARS on bioenergy research.
 (Renewed March 2017) - RT.A.13 NAWG supports maintaining and improving infrastructure necessary for ARS wheat research.
 (Renewed March 2017) - RT.A.14 NAWG supports continued funding for research on insect pests in cereal grain crops, including but not limited to wheat stem sawfly, hessian fly and Russian wheat aphid.
-(Renewed March 2017)

-RT.A.15 When solicited, NAWG will provide letters of support for wheat research grant applications, on a case-by-case basis, for projects that have broad national significance.
-(Renewed March 2017)

-RT.A.16 Expired March 2017

-RT.A.17 NAWG supports the study of managing invasive weeds in wheat; with focus on winter annual grasses in wheat (goat grass, ryegrass, and feral rye).
-(Renewed February 2018)

-RT.A.18 Expired March 2017

-RT.A.19 NAWG supports the TCAP initiative and urges NIFA to issue a request for proposal that would allow TCAP to receive future funding.
-(Revised March 2017)

-RT.A.20 Facilities and programs involved in wheat research (like ARS Research Stations) are equally important as USWBSI and genotyping efforts.
+(Renewed March 2017) - RT.A.15 When solicited, NAWG will provide letters of support for wheat research grant applications, on a case-by-case basis, for projects that have broad national significance.
+(Renewed March 2017) - RT.A.16 Expired March 2017 - RT.A.17 NAWG supports continuing the study of managing invasive weeds in wheat; with focus on winter annual grasses in wheat (goat grass, ryegrass, in wheat (goat grass, ryegrass, and feral rye).
+(Renewed February 2018) - RT.A.18 Expired March 2017 - RT.A.19 NAWG supports the TCAP initiative and urges NIFA to issue a request for proposal that would allow TCAP to receive future funding.
+(Revised March 2017) - RT.A.20 Facilities and programs involved in wheat research (like ARS Research Stations) are equally important as USWBSI and genotyping efforts.
 NAWG opposes the shifting funds and want key field stations and wheat research programs maintained and/or restored.
-(February 2018)

-RT.A.21 NAWG supports funding for research to address bacterial leaf streak in wheat.
-(March 2017)

-RT.A.22 NAWG supports research for genetic improvement to reduce the susceptibility of wheat to low falling numbers (late maturity alpha amylase and pre-harvest sprout).
-(March 2017)

-RT.A.23 NAWG supports federal, state, private and other funding for research on cause, effect and solutions for soil acidification.
+(February 2018) - RT.A.21 NAWG supports funding for research to address bacterial leaf streak in wheat.
+(March 2017) - RT.A.22NAWG supports research for genetic improvement to reduce the susceptibility of wheat to low falling numbers (late maturity alpha amylase and pre-harvest sprout).
+(March 2017) - RT.A.23 NAWG supports federal, state, private and other funding for research on cause, effect and solutions for soil acidification.
 (MT - February 2018)